dimitri-edel/organizer-api/README.md

 ---

 ## MODEL
-Here is a sketch of how the model types are related to eachother.
+Here is a sketch of how the model types are related to each other.

 ![Model](images/organizer_model.jpg)